chef/chef-web-docs/themes/docs-new/layouts/shortcodes/knife_ssl_fetch_verify_certificate.md

-The SSL certificate that is downloaded to the `/.chef/trusted_certs` directory should be verified to ensure that it is, in fact, the same certificate as the one located on the Chef Infra Server.
+The TLS/SSL certificate that is downloaded to the `/.chef/trusted_certs` directory should be verified to ensure that it is, in fact, the same certificate as the one located on the Chef Infra Server.
 This can be done by comparing the SHA-256 checksums.